ARDG-NRAO/LibRA/doc/AlgoArch/README.md

 # Algorithm Architecture
 ## Introduction

-A _stable and scalable_ architecture which must scale for computing load and complexity as well as for continued evolution of algorithms.
+A _stable and scalable_ architecture must scale for computing load and complexity as well as for continued evolution of algorithms.
 On the one hand this architecture must be rooted firmly in the theory of interferometry, optics and signal processing to provide a stable basis for a scalable software in terms of computing, development costs and inevitable evolution of the algorithms in the future.
 On the other hand, the architecture must be rooted firmly in modern scientific software design principles for the resulting software implementation to be scalable and stable over time.

 For the end-users the architecture must provide direct access to core architecturally significant components, implemented such that they do